by Frank Freestar8n

 Display measured drift in real time, for easy polar alignment.
 Get prompt feedback on changes

-Lock onto a specified periodic error frequency and correct for it dynamically
+Lock onto a specified periodic error frequency and correct for it before it happens

 Document telescope performance with an annotated image of the Airy pattern even under mediocre seeing